Intro to Tropical Wildlife Biology (Adv) (BIOL2910)

 Further unit of study information

-One week intensive field trip plus one week intensive lecture and prac session.
+One week intensive field trip to the Northern Territory plus one week intensive lecture and prac session at Sydney University.

 Faculty/department permission required?